d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 npx.set_np()
 ```

-An `ndarray` represents an array of numerical values, which are possibly multi-dimensional.
+An `ndarray` represents a (possibly multi-dimensional) array of numerical values.
 With one axis, an `ndarray` corresponds (in math) to a *vector*.
 With two axes, an `ndarray` corresponds to a *matrix*.
-Arrays with more than two axes do not have special mathematical names---we simply call them *tensors*.
+Arrays with more than two axes do not have special
+mathematical names---we simply call them *tensors*.

 To start, we can use `arange` to create a row vector `x`
-containing the first $12$ integers starting with $0$, though they are created as floats by default.
+containing the first $12$ integers starting with $0$,
+though they are created as floats by default.
 Each of the values in an `ndarray` is called an *element* of the `ndarray`.
 For instance, there are $12$ elements in the `ndarray` `x`.
 Unless otherwise specified, a new `ndarray`